PAST2212/domainthreat/README.md

 - Unicode domain names (IDN) / Homoglyph / Homograph Detection
 - Variety of domain fuzzing / similarity algorithms
 - Automated Website Translations
-- Support of a variety of different languages <br>
+- Support of a variety of different languages

-- Detected By: Full Keyword Match or Similar/Fuzzy Keyword Match <br>
+- Detected By: Full Keyword Match or Similar/Fuzzy Keyword Match
 - Source Code Match: Keyword detection in websites - even if they are in other languages (e.g. chinese) by using different translators (normalized to english per default)<br>
   ==> This is to cover needs of international companies and foreign-speaking markets
 - Website Status: Check website status by http status codes: HTTPError for a 4XX client error or 5XX server error response code